hemangsharma/GSTCalculator/README.md

 # **GST Calculator**

-A simple GUI GST calculator made using **python** Download the file to run
+A simple GUI GST calculator made using **python**.Download the file to run

 ## **EXE File at Work**